mepharm/academic-kickstart/content/process/process3.md

 +++

 **<h3>PHARMACY & BLENDING</h3>**
-<p>Our pharmacy team uses state-of-the-art technologies to weigh materials needed to manufacture a wide range of nutraceuticals and generic drugs.
+<p>The M.E.
+Pharmaceuticals pharmacy team uses state-of-the-art technologies to weigh materials needed to manufacture a wide range of nutraceuticals and generic drugs.
 Depending on formulations, certain batches are granulated and then blended, while others go directly to blending.</p>